dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Fields.md

 - The fixed field of $\mathrm{Aut}(L/k)$ is exactly $k$.

 **Fundamental Theorem of Galois Theory:**
-Let $L/k$ be a Galois extension, then there is an contravariant correspondence:
+Let $L/k$ be a Galois extension, then there is a correspondence:
 \begin{align*}
 \correspond{\text{Subgroups } H \leq \Gal(L/k)}
 &\iff